qgis/QGIS-Documentation/source/docs/training_manual/qgis_plugins/plugin_examples.rst

 With an incredible simple interface, the QuickOSM plugin allows you to download `OpenStreetMap <https://www.openstreetmap.org/>`_ data.

-* Start a new empty project and add the :kbd:`roads` layer from the :kbd:`training_data` Geopackage.
+* Start a new empty project and add the :guilabel:`roads` layer from the :file:`training_data` GeoPackage.

-* Install the plugin following the guidelines described in :ref:`plugin_installation` searching :guilabel:`QuickOSM`.
+* Install the plugin QuickOSM plugin.

 * QuickOSM plugin is available with two new buttons in the QGIS Toolbar or in the :guilabel:`Vector --> Quick OSM` menu.